 Be Careful About Your Social Media Usage

 Social media can be a wonderful place to seek support from friends and family during a stressful divorce, but when it comes to a child custody battle, you need to be careful that you don’t share too much.
 It’s very easy to write a quick status update venting your frustrations about the divorce or even attacking the other parent, but the effects of this can be catastrophic to your case.
-Your spouse could use your social media posts against you in court.
+Your spouse could use your Facebook posts against you in court.

 Furthermore, allegations of substance abuse can be fueled by a poorly judged social media update.
 Even a simple photo of you looking visibly intoxicated could be enough for a judge to rule you an unfit parent.